Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

+which, in our case, reduces the penalty caused by the increasing of the number of free parameters.

-Fig.~\ref{fig:relative_anis} shows the relative variation of the anisotropy profiles produced by these runs with respect to the reference profile of Fig.~\ref{fig:anis_profile}: all the profiles are well within the $1\,\sigma$ uncertainty regions of the reference run.
+Figure~\ref{fig:relative_anis} shows the relative variation in the anisotropy profiles produced by the runs described in this section with respect to the reference profile of Fig.~\ref{fig:anis_profile} (we exclude those obtained from (\textit{iii}) and (\textit{iv}) for visual clarity): all the profiles are well within the $1\,\sigma$ uncertainty regions of the reference run.
 We therefore conclude that the mass-orbital modelling of Coma with \textsc{MG-MAMPOSSt} is very robust and only slightly affected by systematics.